Losses for health care stocks help push Wall Street lower

 Wall Street has been tempering their expectations for rate cuts at the Fed's next meeting in September.
 Traders now see a 39% chance of a rate cut, according to data from CME Group.
 That's down from 58.4% a week ago and a 75.4% chance a month ago.

 Treasury yields held steady in the bond market.
-The yield on the 10-year Treasury slipped to 4.36% from 4.37% late Wednesday.
+The yield on the 10-year Treasury was unchanged at 4.37%.
 The yield on the two-year Treasury remained at 3.94% from late Wednesday.

 Markets were mostly mixed in Asia and Europe.